__________________________________________

 Boulder, CO - House Price Index (HPI) - 30 Year Chart

-Boulder Real Estate Market Forecast
+Boulder Real Estate Market & Home Price Forecast

 The House Price Index (HPI) shows changes in Boulder, CO single family home prices in logarithmic

 scale.
 The March, 1995 index value equals 100.
-Updated Tuesday, April 17, 2012.
-Real estate
+Updated Friday, December 21, 2012.
+See real estate

-forecasts, analysis, statistics and appreciation rates are provided below.
+forecasts, analysis, statistics and appreciation rates below.

 Boulder Real Estate Market: Trend, Analysis & Statistics